Zinbo/software-dev-repository/content/posts/ComputerScience/index.md

 We use the HO (most significant) bit as the sign bit 0 = positive, 1 = negative.

 ## How to negate a two's complement number?
-1. Invert all the bits in tyhe number.
+1. Invert all the bits in the number.
 2. Add one to inverted result (ignoring any overflow).
 You cannot negate the smallest negative value in two's complement numbering system.

 ## What is extension and subtraction?